Heat kernel-based p-energy norms on metric measure spaces: Connected homogeneous p.c.f self-similar sets and their glue-ups

-then $K$ is the closure of $V_{\ast }$ and $V_{w}:=F_{w}\left( V_{0}\right) $ is a cell of $V_{n}$.
-Without loss of generality, we always assume that \textrm{diam}$(K)=1$ by an affine transformation on $\{b_{i}\}_{i=1}^{N}$.
+then $K$ is the closure of $V_{\ast }$ with respect to the Euclidean metric.
+For $w\in W_n$, is called an $n$-cell of $K$.
+Without loss of generality, we always assume that by an affine transformation on $\{b_{i}\}_{i=1}^{N}$.
 From now on, denote by $K$ a homogeneous p.c.f. self-similar set that is connected.
 It is known that a homogeneous p.c.f.
-IFS in the form of (\ref {phi_i}) satisfies the \emph{open set condition} (OSC) (see, for example \cite[Theorem 1.1]{Denglau.2008}).
-Hence the Hausdorff dimension of $K$ is
+IFS in the form of (\ref{phi_i}) satisfies the \emph{open set condition} (OSC) (see for example \cite[Theorem 1.1]{Denglau.2008}).
+Hence the Hausdorff dimension of $K$ is and the $\alpha$-dimensional Hausdorff measure on $K$, denote by $\mu $, is \emph{$\alpha $-regular}.